xraypy/XrayDB/doc/installation.rst

 .. _xrayDB on github.com: https://github.com/xraypy/XrayDB/

 The X-ray database is held in the SQLite3 file ``xraydb.sqlite``.
-If you are looking for dirrect use with SQLite, you can download this from `xraydb.sqlite`_.
+If you are looking for direct use with SQLite, you can download this from `xraydb.sqlite`_.